joonbak/lab/README.md

 Building a version of `try` in Go and calling it `lab`

+Still Work in Progress.
+Will be adding more features!

 # Description

 All new project directories will be created in `~/lab/experiments` directory